 Each year, we see a dramatic inclination of homeowners and designers towards the pastel color trend.
 After the rise and fall of millennial pink, Pantone’s 2021 synergy line has come up with the next pastel trend: Elderberry, Heirloom Lilac, and Filmy.

 All of these colors are not only the epitome of understated charm, but they also immediately catch the eye and make you feel inherently calm.
 They’re cool, sophisticated, and can be used to design stunning contemporary and eclectic spaces.
+It's a colour that should be kept in mind for your next mid century modern chair.

 The wintry vibe of this pastel trio can either be emulated singularly, or as a team of three.
 With just using one hue, you’ll be able to craft a simple, minimalist space.
 But by using all three, you’ll be able to play in contrast with your surroundings.
 Note: pair these colors with warm lighting so that they feel more welcoming as a whole.